theSteveMitchell/smarts_api/README.md

-SMARTS_api
+smarts_api
 ==========

 Ruby API for Sparkling Logic SMARTS

-This project and it's creators, contributors, fans, and haters are in no way associated with Sparkling Logic.
+This project and it's creators, contributors, fans, and haters are in no way associated with Sparkling Logic, the innovator and creator of SMARTS.